Ivan Schmalhausen: Career

 In 1912 Schmalhausen became a professor of zoology in Kiev University.
 From 1920–1930 he was head of the Department of Vertebrate Zoology.
 During 1930–1941 Schmalhausen was director of Institute of Zoology in Kiev, at the same during 1936–1948 he was director of Institute of Evolutionary Morphology in Moscow and during 1939–1948 - also a head to the Department of Darwinism in Moscow University.
 The Institute of Zoology in Kiev was later named in his honour the I. I. Schmalhausen Institute of Zoology.

 He published his most well known book, Faktory Evolyutsii in 1946.
 This was translated into English by Isadore Dordick and edited by Theodosius Dobzhansky.
 This translation appeared as Factors of Evolution: The Theory of Stabilizing Selection in 1949.

-On 23 August 1948 he became victim of order 1208, one of a series signed by Minister of Higher Education in the USSR, Sergei Kaftanov, which led to the mass dismissals of many university professors.
+On 23 August 1948, after the August 1948 Session of VASKhNIL, he became victim of order 1208, one of a series signed by Minister of Higher Education in the USSR, Sergei Kaftanov, which led to the mass dismissals of many university professors.
 This destroyed his career, as it removed his professorship and also decreed the destruction of his books and research projects.
 This action came about due to accusations of Weismannism and pro-Morganism, and of promoting the neo-Darwinian theory of evolution by natural selection, at a time when Trofim Lysenko and his followers were emphasising a process of heredity that focused on interaction with the environment and the inheritance of acquired characteristics along Lamarckian lines.
 (Lysenko put his theory into practice in agriculture, claiming to have improved wheat using Lamarckian techniques.
 Lysenkoism played a major role in Stalin's politics, stressing that hard work led to improvement in future generations.)

 During these events in 1948 Schmalhausen was removed from the heading positions in Moscow institutions, Institute of Evolutionary Morphology and Department of Darwinism of Moscow University.
 Until the end of his life he worked in the Zoological Institute in Leningrad as a common senior researcher.

 In 1955, Schmalhausen was one of the signatories of the "Letter of 300"—a collective letter by 300 scientists denouncing Lysenkoism.

 He died on October 7, 1963, in Leningrad.